stidd/covid-19-tracking/README.md

-A COVID 19 Tracker created with ReactJS
+A COVID 19 Tracker created with React JS